signmotion/color_name/README.md

 ## TODO

 - Feautures for this package into `README`.
 - Converters between models.
-See [1](https://dev.to/bytebodger/determining-the-rgb-distance-between-two-colors-4n91) and [2](https://github.com/MichaelFenwick/Color).
+See [1](https://pub.dev/packages/color_models), [2](https://dev.to/bytebodger/determining-the-rgb-distance-between-two-colors-4n91), [3](https://github.com/MichaelFenwick/Color).
+- Generalized to `num` instead of `double` and `int`?
+Reason: reduce a count of extensions.
 - Converters between palettes.
 - How to define your own map for color palette.
 - Optimize a search.
 - Fuzzy search by name.
 - Fuzzy search by value.
 - Range checker to each model.
+- Autodetect a model when constructing a `Palette`.
 - `operator[]` for getting a value by color name and vice versa.
 - More palettes.
 See [link](https://en.wikipedia.org/wiki/List_of_colors:_A%E2%80%93F).

+- The range of values to check the integrity of the color.

+- A converter name using as extension and constructing by these schema: `color[SourceModel]To[Structure][ResultModel]()`.
+For example: `colorRgbToIntCmyk`.